 Jeffrey L. Wade.
 In December 1998, we entered into an employment agreement with Jeffrey L. Wade, J.D. to serve as our senior vice president and chief financial officer starting in January 1999.
-Mr. Wade was named executive vice president and general counsel in February 2000 and executive vice president, corporate development and chief financial officer in May 2010.
+Mr. Wade was named executive vice president and general counsel in February 2000, executive vice president, corporate development and chief financial officer in May 2010 and executive vice president, corporate and administrative affairs and chief financial officer in February 2015.
 Under the agreement, Mr. Wade receives a base salary, currently \$404,790 a year, subject to adjustment, with an annual discretionary bonus based upon specific objectives to be determined by the compensation committee.
 The compensation committee has established a current bonus target for Mr. Wade of 40% of his base salary, subject to adjustment.
 The employment agreement is at-will and contains a non-competition agreement.
 The agreement also provides for certain severance payments upon the termination of Mr. Wade's employment, as described below under the heading "Executive and Director Compensation - Potential Payments upon Termination or Change in Control."